ssire/case-tracker-manual/doc/supergrid.md

 - the formular XML definition to allow the Supergrid simulator to generate and record the pre-generated template
 - the formular template to allow to serve a template file ready for transformation by the AXEL Javascript library client side to create an editor

-The generic `<item resource="file:///formulars/$2.xml"/>` mapping entry (see [Supergrid Installation](#supergrid-installation) works for all the formular XML definition files, hence you do not need to create one entry per file.
-However you need to create one mapping entry per formular template as explained below.
+The generic `<item resource="file:///formulars/$2.xml"/>` mapping entry decalred in [Supergrid Installation](#supergrid-installation) works for all the formular XML definition files, hence you do not need to create one entry per file.
+However you still need to create one mapping entry per formular template as explained below.

 Each formular XML definition file must be available in your application top-level *formulars* directory.
 Then it must be registered in the `formulars/_register.xml` file as a *Formular* element like :